SpicyChair/GameOfLife/README.md

-# Conway's Game Of Life
+# Game Of Life Java
 A Game Of Life simulation, written with SWING and Java.